MargoSaf/secure-client-server-connection/README.md

 # secure-client-server-connection
-An application typically uses openssl to encrypt and decrypt a message using a public/private key.
+An application typically uses openssl to encrypt and decrypt a message using AES key, generated from public key.

 The application includes the following parts to transfer secure data:
 1) Creates connection between client and server